Exciting News

 We stock a number of over-the-counter medications, so it is not necessary to send these items.
 A list of stock medications can be found on the Health Profile.

 Be sure to fully complete the medication sections of the Health Profile in detail.
 ALL medications brought to camp must be in ORIGINAL PACKAGING or PRESCRIPTION CONTAINER.
 Prescription containers must include the camper’s name, dosage, frequency, and times of administration.
 All medications, including ibuprofen, vitamins, etc., must be turned in to the Health Care Staff when checking in on the first day of camp.
 Medications are administered regularly at breakfast, lunch, dinner, and snack/bedtime and irregularly as needed.
-The Health Center is open for “sick call” after every meal, but our medical staff is available 24 hours a day for whatever may arise.

 Do not pre-pull medication or pack it in the camper’s luggage.
 Put all medications in a gallon-sized zip-lock bag labeled with the camper’s full name.
-Circle or otherwise highlight the expiration date to expedite medication cataloging.

 Exceptions are granted for emergency medications, rescue inhalers, etc under certain circumstances – even if you anticipate this exception to be made for your camper, please arrive prepared to submit medications for inspection at the healthcare check-in station.